Racine man allegedly broke into a foreclosed home, threw a party

-CALEDONIA — A Racine man allegedly broke into a foreclosed home and threw a party in the backyard and he now faces criminal charges.
+CALEDONIA — A Racine man allegedly broke into a foreclosed home and threw a party in the backyard, and he now faces criminal charges.

 Mustafa E. Bey, 28, of the 1600 block of Winslow Street, was charged with misdemeanor counts of criminal damage to property and criminal trespass.